j19sch/j19sch.github.io/posts/2024/20240803-optimizing-for-moments-of-discovery.md

-## What you miss out on by keeping exploratory testing implicit
+## What you miss out on by keeping exploratory testing implicit // Being intentional about your exploratory testing

+if exploratory testing is so important, there's good and bad news it's important, because not doing it is deciding you don't need to discover additional requirements arguably it's not about doing more of it, there's already so much of it happening, it's about being intentional about it en getting better at it

 exploratory testing and automation start to feed into each other -> previous paragraphs